-- an academic student representation system, consisting of Course Representatives, Academic Presidents, Faculty Officers and the Vice-President Education; SUSU provides training and support for all these representatives, whose role is to represent students' views to the University; - opportunities for extracurricular activities and volunteering; - an Advice Centre offering free and confidential advice including support if you need to make an academic appeal; - Support for student peer-to-peer groups, such as Nightline.
+- an academic student representation system, consisting of Course Representatives, Academic Presidents, Faculty Officers and the Vice-President Education; SUSU provides training and support for all these representatives, whose role is to represent students' views to the University. - opportunities for extracurricular activities and volunteering - an Advice Centre offering free and confidential advice including support if you need to make an academic appeal - Support for student peer-to-peer groups, such as Nightline. - sample anonymised dissertations from previous years; - the opportunity to attend research seminars and visiting lectures; - support from a Personal Academic Tutor and supervisor (for the MA dissertation).